yasinldev/violet-search/README.md

 ## Contributing

-We welcome contributions from everyone.
-Feel free to open an issue or submit a pull request.
+Contributions are always welcome!
+If you have any suggestions or would like to contribute to the project, please open an issue on GitHub.
+You can also fork the repository and submit a pull request.

+Please read the [CONTRIBUTING.md](CONTRIBUTE.md) file for more information.

 ## License